Cognigy/Documentation/docs/ai/administer/access/management-ui.md

 ## System Message

 If you have your own Cognigy.AI installation, you might want to schedule maintenance at a certain point.
 This is what you can use our **System Message** feature for.
-Select system message in the navigation on the left and click on the pink button to create a new system message.
+Select system message in the navigation on the left and click the pink button to create a new system message.

 Only one system message can exist at a time.
 Such a message has an actual message text and a **valid until** date.
 The message will be displayed on all UI clients as long as the message is valid.
 It will automatically varnish when it is expired.